Financial-Times/origami/README.md

 #### Options

-The `o-teaser-collection` may be included granularly by passing options to the `oTeaserCollection` mixin.
+`o-teaser-collection` css may be included granularly by passing options to the `oTeaserCollection` mixin.

 ```scss
 @include oTeaserCollection($opts: (